SUNY-ESF Ranger School

-The SUNY-ESF Ranger School (formerly the New York State Ranger School), on the east branch of the Oswegatchie River near Wanakena, New York, offers A.A.S. degrees in forest and natural resources management.
+The SUNY-ESF Ranger School (formerly the New York State Ranger School), on the east branch of the Oswegatchie River near Wanakena, New York, offers A.A.S. degrees in forestry, land surveying, and natural resources management.
 Established in 1912, the school is affiliated with the State University of New York College of Environmental Science and Forestry (SUNY-ESF).
-The Ranger School commemorated its centennial in 2012-13.
+The Ranger School commemorated its centennial in 2012–13.

 Location

 The Ranger School is situated in the northwestern part of the Adirondack Park, on the east branch of the scenic Oswegatchie River, which flows into Cranberry Lake.
-The campus is about 65 mi from Watertown, New York and 35 mi from Tupper Lake.
+The campus is about 65 mi from Watertown, New York, and 35 mi from Tupper Lake.

 History

 The New York State Ranger School was founded in 1912, under the administration of the New York State College of Forestry at Syracuse University, to train forest rangers and other personnel for the still-young Adirondack Park.
 Eugene S. Whitmore, the Ranger School's first graduate, completed his studies the same year that school was founded, in 1912.
 More than 3000 students have completed their degrees at the Ranger School since it opened.
-The Ranger School celebrated its centennial anniversary in 2012-13.
+The Ranger School celebrated its centennial anniversary in 2012–13.